marcusolsson/obsidian-plugin-docs/docs/developer-tools.md

 You can also dig through the code of all public Obsidian plugins without needing to download them on your device.

-- GitHub allows you to search source code using its native search tools, although this can be a bit finnicky.
+- GitHub allows you to search source code using its native search tools, although this can be a bit finicky.
 - [Sourcegraph](https://sourcegraph.com/search) is much more powerful and greatly simplifies the process of searching through all public repos.

 ## Beta testing